CWRU-EECS301-Sum17/syllabus/Lectures/Lecture05/Slides/PITCHME.md

 ## Git Merge Conflicts

 * Git tries to merge changes when possible
-* Unresolvable changes result in a conflict file
+* Unresolvable changes result in a Conflict file
-* Conflict files can be opened in WinMerge
+* Conflict files have to be manually edited
+	* Text editor or WinMerge
-* Manually select the changes to keep
+* Resolve conflicts by selecting changes to keep
+* Commit the merged files to the Git repo
+* Always pull updates before pushing changes

 ---